Can Ilia Malinin’s Olympic Fall Spark a Greater Comeback?

 How the best keep going and never give up

-A best friend recently told me, “I feel like quitting.
-I’m tired of of being told things will work out in the future, that relief is out there somewhere.
+A friend recently told me, “I feel like quitting.
+I’m tired of being told things will work out in the future, that relief is out there somewhere.
 Just give me the keys.
 Drive away.
 Leave everything behind.”

 The best keep going